Skip to content

 Inheritance is evaluated only after confirming that queries share the same boundary conditions.

-This boundary is defined by:
+This boundary is defined by the factors below:

 Structural equivalence